-- 11.01 Operational Requirements: These rules apply to all performing parties conducting any remedial action activities. - 11.02 Proper Operation and Maintenance: The performing party must operate and maintain all portions, activities and/or operations in accordance with all the terms and conditions of its Remedial Action Approval, and all other applicable laws and regulations.
-The Department must be notified in writing immediately if the performing party suspects or has reason to believe that any of the remedial objectives will not be met. - 11.03 Operating Records: The performing party must maintain an operating log as specified in Rule 9.14 (Operating Log) or as otherwise specified by the Director in the Remedial Action Approval. - 11.04 Personnel Training: The performing party must maintain a personnel training program as specified in the Remedial Action Approval. - 11.05 Progress Reports: The performing party must submit progress reports at least quarterly.
-The reports must clearly explain all activities specified in the Remedial Action Approval which have been initiated or which have been completed.
+- 11.01 Operational Requirements: These rules apply to all Performing Parties conducting any Remedial Action activities.
+A Performing Party shall complete Remedial Action, as required by the Director. - 11.02 Proper Operation and Maintenance: The Performing Party shall operate and maintain all portions, activities and/or operations in accordance with all the terms and conditions of its Remedial Action Approval, and all other applicable laws and regulations.
+The Department shall be notified in writing immediately if the Performing Party suspects or has reason to believe that any of the remedial objectives will not be met. - 11.03 Operating Records: The Performing Party shall maintain an operating log as specified in Rule 9.14 (Operating Log) or as otherwise specified by the Director in the Remedial Action Approval. - 11.04 Personnel Training: The Performing Party shall maintain a Personnel training program as specified in the Remedial Action Approval.

+11.05 Progress Reports: The Performing Party shall submit progress reports at least quarterly.
+The reports shall clearly explain all activities specified in the Remedial Action Approval which have been initiated or which have been completed.

-Progress reports must also include the results of all sampling and analysis conducted at the contaminated-site.
+Progress reports shall also include the results of all sampling and analysis conducted at the Contaminated-Site.

-After completion of the remedial action, the results of all post-closure monitoring must be submitted to the Director.
+After completion of the Remedial Action, the results of all post-closure monitoring shall be submitted to the Director.

-- 11.06 Effluent Disposal: The performing party must dispose of all treated effluent, products and/or byproducts from the proposed remedial action in the manner specified in the Remedial Action Approval and in compliance with any other applicable rules and regulations. - 11.07 Initiator: The performing party must comply with all applicable Rules of Section 5.00 of the Rules and Regulations for Hazardous Waste Management, as amended, for all hazardous waste shipments that they initiate.
+- 11.06 Effluent Disposal: The Performing Party shall dispose of all treated effluent, products and/or byproducts from the proposed Remedial Action in the manner specified in the Remedial Action Approval and in compliance with any other applicable rules and regulations. - 11.07 Initiator: The Performing Party shall comply with all applicable Rules of Section 5.00 of the Rules and Regulations for Hazardous Waste Management, as amended, for all Hazardous Waste shipments that they initiate.

-The performing party must comply with the requirements of the Rules and Regulations for Solid Waste Management Facilities, as amended, for all solid waste shipments that they initiate.
+The Performing Party shall comply with the requirements of the Rules and Regulations for Solid Waste Management Facilities, as amended, for all solid waste shipments that they initiate.

-- 11.08 Security: The performing party must maintain a contaminated-site security program equivalent to that specified in the Remedial Action Approval. - 11.09 Closure and Post Closure: The performing party must close the remedial action and maintain all post-closure requirements as specified in the Remedial Action Approval.
+- 11.08 Security: The Performing Party shall maintain a Contaminated-Site security program equivalent to that specified in the Remedial Action Approval. - 11.09 Closure and Post Closure: The Performing Party shall close the Remedial Action and maintain all post-closure requirements as specified in the Remedial Action Approval.
 Compliance with the Remedial Action Approval shall be documented in a Closure Report submitted to the Department for review and approval.